Physics Undergraduate Admission Information

 - An official TOEFL score of at least 90 (internet based test) is required to be submitted.
 The TOEFL institution code for OSU is 6546.

-- Alternatively, an official IELTS, academic stream, examination with a minimum overall band score of 7.0 will satisfy the English proficiency requirements for admission to a graduate program.
+- Alternatively, an official IELTS, academic stream, overall band score of at least 7.0 may be submitted.

-- Either examination must have been taken within the last two years.
-Outstanding applicants with official TOEFL scores of 79-90 or IELTS scores of 6.5-7.0 will also be considered for admission into the graduate programs.
+- The examination must have been taken within the last two years.
+Outstanding applicants with official TOEFL scores of 79-90, IELTS scores of 6.5-7.0, or PTE scores of 53-60 will also be considered for admission into the graduate programs.

-- Although the Graduate College does not require proof of English proficiency for an applicant who has or will have completed a baccalaureate or graduate degree from a college or university where English is the primary teaching language, and which is located in a country where English is a primary language, the applicant may still need to submit a TOEFL or IELTS score to the Physics Department for employment as a Teaching Assistant.
+- Although the Graduate College does not require proof of English proficiency for an applicant who has or will have completed a baccalaureate or graduate degree from a college or university where English is the primary teaching language, and which is located in a country where English is a primary language, the applicant may still need to submit a TOEFL, IELTS, or PTE score to the Physics Department for employment as a Teaching Assistant.

 - Please check the complete requirement description on the Graduate College English Proficiency page.

 - GRE: It is strongly recommended that applicants submit both general and subject test (Physics) GRE scores.
 These scores will help us to determine the distribution of assistantships with tuition waivers.
 We will review applications with self-reported scores, but applicants should be aware that official scores may be requested before admission is formally offered.
 There are no minimum score requirements.
 OSU's GRE institution code is 6546.

 - What is the minimum GRE score to be accepted?

 It is strongly recommended that applicants submit both general and subject test (Physics) GRE scores.
 These scores will help us to determine the distribution of assistantships with tuition waivers.
 We will review applications with self-reported scores, but applicants should be aware that official scores may be requested before admission is formally offered.
 There are no minimum score requirements.